Click here for an animation

 in the formation of the product.
 As an example, isobutane

-will be used.
-The first step is the abstraction of the tertiary
+reaction.
+The first step is the abstraction of the hydrogen

-hydrogen atoms since they each have one electron), forming
+but actual hydrogen atoms since each hydrogen has one electron.

 attached to more highly substituted carbons (ie. carbons with

-are kinetically more reactive because the radical they form
+halogenation reactions because the radical they form is stabilized

-to donate part of their electron density inductively through
+have the ability to donate some of their electron density

 the tertiary radical is stabilized by electron donation